 What is a CMS?

-CMS stands for Content Management System, and we have the most popular example of CMS out there: WordPress.
+CMS stands for Content Management System, and we have the most popular example of CMS as WordPress.
+For example, a tech blog for developers Thoughts on Cloud, uses WordPress, which is highly customizable.
 It’s a software that takes the content you write in a dashboard and creates a page with it using a pre-built template.
 This operation is done on the server, where the content is stored in a database.

 But whether using a CMS or not, all websites need a server to be hosted on to be viewable/accessible online, and they all use the same font format — .woff2 and .woff.
 Woff2 is the newest version of .woff, with improved compression algorithm.